Time vocabulary: Luchazi to English

 |

-Months of the year and other related words in Luchazi
+Months of the year and other related words: Luchazi to English

 The table below shows the months of the year used in many other parts of the world.
 The list shows the order of the months, starting from January (month 1).
 The days column shows the number of days in the month.
 All months have 30 or 31 days, except for February which has 28 days (29 in a leap year).